- Faith and Worship

 "We humbly implore your majesty, O Lord, that, just as the blessed apostle Andrew was for your Church a preacher and pastor, so he may be for us a constant intercessor before you.
 Through our Lord Jesus Christ, your Son, who lives and reigns with you in the unity of the Holy Spirit, God, for ever and ever." — Collect for Nov.
 30

-We celebrate the feast of St. Andrew, the apostle on Nov.
-30. He is the first saint to be celebrated during Advent, which is the fitting since he was the first of the Twelve Apostles to be called by Jesus.
-Advent is a season of joy and anticipation for the coming of the Lord.
-St. Andrew's example of this in evident in the Scriptures.
+We celebrate the feast of St. Andrew, the Apostle on Nov.
+30. His feast day leads us right into the season of Advent, which is fitting since he was the first of the Twelve Apostles to be called by Jesus.
+Advent, which begins Dec.
+3 this year, is a season of joy and anticipation for the coming of the Lord.
+St. Andrew's example of this is evident in the Scriptures.

 After St. John the Baptist pointed out the "Lamb of God," to two of his disciples, Andrew, one of the two, heard John and immediately followed Jesus.
 He later went to his brother, Simon, and exclaimed: "We have found the Messiah."
 (John 1:35-41)